csci-3081-20-f26/lab03/README.md

 % ./image_app data/statue.png red_gradient
 ```

 **_What just happened?_** You should see an image, `data/red_gradient.png`, which is a color modification of `data/statue.png`.
 Here we are changing the red value of the image from left to right.
-The code is below is a simplified version of the _edit(...)_ function, which employs multiple operations:
+The code below is a simplified version of the _edit(...)_ function, which employs multiple operations:

 ```c++
   // Loop through the image pixels and modify values